 Warts

 Warts are contagious.
-They can spread to different parts of the body and from one person to another.
+They can spread to different parts of the body, and from person to person.

 Other options to treat plantar warts include laser therapy and surgery.

 There is no guaranteed way to prevent warts.
-Similarly, a wart may reappear near the location of the one that was treated.
+Additionally, a wart may appear near the location of the one that was treated.

 Skokie Foot & Ankle Specialists, Ltd.